svenluijten/asdf-yt-dlp/README.md

 yt-dlp --help
 ```

-Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to
-install & manage versions.
+Check [`asdf`'s README](https://github.com/asdf-vm/asdf) for more instructions on how to install & manage versions.

 # Contributing
 Contributions of any kind welcome!
 See the [contributing guide](contributing.md).

 [Thanks goes to these contributors](https://github.com/svenluijten/asdf-yt-dlp/graphs/contributors)!

 # License
 See [LICENSE](LICENSE) © [Sven Luijten](https://github.com/svenluijten/)